 It may be possible at Smeaton for church members to do flowers for you.
 The minimum fee would be £60.
 There may be flowers in Smeaton Church even if you do not wish to do your own, depending on the time of year.
 (Traditionally there are no flowers in church in Lent or Advent.)

 If getting married at Darrington church please inform Mrs Julie Graham if you are having flowers or not, as soon as possible so she can arrange the flower rota accordingly.
 Please also tell her if you are taking the flowers afterwards.
 There may be flowers in Darrington Church even if you do not wish to do your own, depending on the time of year.
 (Traditionally there are no flowers in church in Lent or Advent.)
-To gain access to Darrington Church please contact Mrs Julie Graham on 01977 791099 who will loan you a key, or Mrs Vi Briggs 01977 705371 who will let you in.
+To gain access to Darrington Church please contact Mrs Julie Graham on 01977 791099 who will loan you a key.